It's easy to start your application.

 Opening remarks and recognition of outstanding alumni contributions and graduate student achievements.

-Environmental Engineering and Chemical Engineering sessions featuring flash talks by faculty, alumni, and industry partners
+Environmental Engineering and Chemical Engineering sessions featuring flash talks by faculty, alumni and industry partners

 Industry partners are warmly invited to judge posters and provide feedback.